 Don’t Neglect a Home Inspection Before Buying Your Next Property

 What are some of the reasons why you should consider a home inspection before buying in Ridgefield?

 Older homes, especially those built before 1960, bring concerns newer homes don’t.
 Has the electrical system been modernized?
 Does the furnace function well?
 Are the basement walls stable?
-A qualified home inspector who’s dealt with older homes can help you make smarter purchasing decisions.
+A qualified home inspector in Ridgefield, WA who’s dealt with older homes can help you make smarter purchasing decisions.

 What does our comprehensive home inspection include when we inspect Ridgefield homes?

 Our comprehensive home inspections in Ridgefield, WA include most interior and exterior parts of your home and surrounding property, including the structure, exterior, site, roof, insulation and ventilation, along with your home’s major systems.
 We also recommend add-ons like a sewer scope, radon testing, and water quality to ensure there’ll be no surprises after move-in.
 We also offer re-inspection services to ensure your list of fixes is buttoned up before closing.

 What does our inspector look for when inspecting a home in Ridgefield?